 Weights: 4 to 10

 What we like: Incredibly powerful and can cast super long distances.

 What we don’t: Can be difficult to cast.

 Replacing Sage’s popular Method is the new Igniter model, which is ever-so-slightly more approachable thanks to its updated KonneticHD construction.
 It’s a bit softer in the tip and less prone to having that dreaded broomstick feel.
 Having said that, the Igniter still is one of the fastest rods on the market.
 It generates incredibly fast line speeds for long distance casting, and is great for punching through big wind and sending large, heavy flies.
 But a lot of line and high speeds mean you really need to feel the rod and get the timing right.
 Experienced casters will love the power and distance in the right circumstances, but we wouldn’t certainly recommend this rod for beginners or even most intermediates.

-We think of the Sage Method as a specialty rod for those with a serious quiver: it’s great for when the weather and wind aren’t cooperating but you still want to get out on the water.
+We think of the Sage Method as a specialty rod for those with a serious quiver: it’s built for when the weather and wind aren’t cooperating but you still want to get out on the water.
 And it’s a great choice when you really need serious distance.
 On Pyramid Lake in Nevada, we’ve gone out to the top of our waders while hauling a step ladder, which you then climb on to get a little more casting distance to reach those huge Lahontan cutthroats.
-The Method would be perfect for that situation, or anytime that distance matters above all else.
+The Method would be perfect for that situation, or anytime when distance matters above all else.